cmunter/Jenny/README.md

 <br/>
 <br/>
 ## How does it work?<br/>
-Jenny analyses your app usage patterns by combining your location, the time on the day, sensors using **On-Device Machine Learning**.
+Jenny uses **On-Device Machine Learning** to analyses your app usage patterns.
+This is done by combining location, the time on the day, connectivity and sensors.
 Apps you need is put in the foreground, right at the center of the home screen.
 Making it faster and easier to open apps.
 <br/>
 <br/>